 This topic describes how to install Help using the installer.
-You can also install Help at a command prompt (page 123).
+You can also install Help at a command prompt (page 108).

 - 1. Run the InstallLauncher.exe file. - 2.
 Select Install Help.

-The welcome page appears. - 3.
-Select Next.
-The license agreement appears. - 4.
-Select the Accept check box to accept the license agreement, and select Next. - 5.
+The welcome page appears.

+- 4. Select the Accept check box to accept the license agreement, and select Next. - 5.
 If needed, change the installation drive, and then select Next. - 6.
 If needed, change the port number for the NodeJS server to run.
 This step is required if the default port number is not available. - 7.
 Select Next. - 8.
 Select Install.
 The Help is installed. - 9.
 Select Next.

-The Help is installed.
+The stand-alone Help is installed in the following folder: installation drive:\Program Files\Proficy\Proficy Historian\ProficyDoc.
 You can access the Help from any of the Historian applications or by accessing the index.html file.
-By default, this file is available in the C:\Program Files (x86)\GE Digital\Historian Help folder.